SeisSol/SeisSol/Documentation/cookbook_overview.rst

 Before you begin any of the examples, you will need to install latest SeisSol from (https://github.com/SeisSol/SeisSol).
 The instruction can be found at https://seissol.readthedocs.io/en/latest/compilation.html.
-All geometry and tetrahedral meshing are generated using free software Gmsh (http://gmsh.info/) is needed.
+All geometry and tetrahedral meshes are generated using free software Gmsh (http://gmsh.info/).
 If you do not wish to create your own mesh at this time, the meshes are also provided as part of the example.
 The ParaView visualization package (https://www.paraview.org/) may be used to view simulation results.
 You may use other visualization